HOWILLMAKEIT/MetaBox/docs/source/guide/Gallery/index.md

 Develop your MetaBBO
 Develop your Problem Set
 Flexible Usage of Metadata
-Flexibly Integrate other EC Libraries.
+Flexibly Integrate other EC Libraries
 Flexibly Leverage Parallelism

 ```